Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Data

 \section{Data}

-The studies developed in this paper required the union of several datasets obtained from different sources.
-As already mentioned, we analysed car crashes that occurred in the road network of Leeds from 2011 to 2019.
-The city of Leeds was selected because it is the most important city in the West Yorkshire region and it accounts for approximately 40\% of all car crashes in that area.
-The road network and the traffic volumes, which represent the spatial domain and the covariate suffering from measurement error, were obtained from TomTom Move service\footnote{URL: \url{https://move.tomtom.com/}.
-Data downloaded in July 2021.}, a \textit{``self-service product that gives direct access to the industry’s largest historical traffic database"} \citep{tomtommove}.
+As already mentioned, in this paper we analyse the car crashes that occurred in the road network of Leeds from 2011 to 2019.
+The city of Leeds was selected because it is the most important city in the West Yorkshire region and it accounts for approximately 40\% of all car crashes in the area.
+The road network and the traffic volumes, which respectively represent the spatial domain of the problem and the covariate suffering from measurement error, were obtained from TomTom Move service\footnote{URL: \url{https://move.tomtom.com/}.
+Data downloaded in July 2021.}, a \textit{``self-service product that gives direct access to the industry’s largest historical traffic database"} \parencite{tomtommove}.
 The study area and the road network are depicted in Figure~\ref{fig:study_area}, where the inset map is used to geolocate the city with respect to England.
-Finally, we considered a set of socio-economic and demographic variables from 2011 UK Census that were recorded at the LSOA level (see below).
+To quantify the variability of the ME process, we considered a second set of traffic counts that was downloaded from the webpage of the Department for Transport (DfT).
+These figures represent an accurate estimate of the Average Annual Daily Flow (AADF) which is available for approximately 200 sites spread over several parts of the municipality.
+Finally, the regression models include a set of socio-economic, demographic, and (road) structural variables obtained from the 2011 UK Census and Open Street Map servers, respectively.

-The datasets considered in this paper are provided by a range of different agencies and institutions.
-This required us some data preprocessing in order to harmonise and convert them into a usable format.
-Hence, in the remaining part of this section, we briefly introduce the data providers and describe the preprocessing steps that were necessary to combine these datasets into a unique structure suitable for the statistical analysis detailed in Section~\ref{sec:methods}.
+The datasets considered in this paper are provided by a range of different agencies and institutions and their harmonisation required some preprocessing.
+Therefore, in the remaining part of this section we briefly introduce the data providers and describe the steps that were necessary to combine these datasets into a unique structure suitable for the statistical analysis detailed in Section~\ref{sec:methods}.